 The security of solution 5 does not rely on the security of any traffic passed across this interface

-Editor’s Note: the lack of protection of the UICC-RN interface is one of the causes for the lack of network-to-RN authentication.
+Editor’s Note: the lack of protection of the UICC-RN interface is one of the causes for the lack of network-to-RN authentication in the case of using AS security for integrity protecting the S1-AP and X2-AP messages.
 It is ffs whether the lack of network-to-RN authentication leads to relevant threats.

 Threat 6: Control of the RN platform